tychonievich/cso1-s2022/markdown/lab09-sockets.md

 3. Connects to that server.
 4. `read`s a message from the server and displays it on the command line.

+**Hint: Read the table above.
+It list server of the function that you need when developing your client***

 Ideally your program should

 - Verify that the connection worked, giving a reasonable error message if the IP and port combination failed to connect.